- Aims & ethos

 Key Parent Functions are a major feature at Agnes School.
 They provide an on-going program to assist parents in the education of their children and in the dynamics of parenting.

-The core of Agnes School’s Charter of Educational Principles is a commitment to work with parents in the all important task of raising their children to become competent, responsible young men and women who lead their lives by noble principles.
+The core of Agnes School’s Charter of Educational Principles is a commitment to work with parents in the all important task of raising their children to become competent, responsible young men and women who lead their lives guided by strong moral principles.

 Whilst attendance at other parental events and activities is not compulsory, the Key Parent Functions form part of the ‘contract’ that exists between parents and the school.
-Attendance at these functions is therefore vital for parents enrolling their children at Agnes School, as it ensures that parents and teachers are united in their approach.
+Attendance at these functions is therefore vital for parents enrolling their children at Agnes School, as it ensures that parents and teachers are united in their approach to the pupil’s academic and personal education.

 The Key Parent Functions are: